 Protecting an API with OAuth - External Provider

 In this scenario, we already have an OAuth Provider available.
-The intergation with API Connect is very simple, the application first synchronise the API keys with the applications defined in the OAuth Provider.
-It can be done in two manners, either the API keys are created in API Connect and then added to the OAuth Provider, either the API Keys are created in the Ouath Provider and they are added to th eapplication in API Connect.
+The integration with API Connect is very simple, the application first synchronise the API keys with the applications defined in the OAuth Provider.
+It can be done in two manners, either the API keys are created in API Connect and then added to the OAuth Provider, either the API Keys are created in the OAuth Provider and they are added to the application in API Connect.
 In this scenario, we will use the second option which will give us an opportunity to look at the API Connect CLI.
-At runtime, the application, first get the token from the OAuth povider directly, not going through API Connect (this is a more secured approach since the credentials do not flow in API Connect), then the application invoke the API with the Access Token in an Authorization header as a Bearer.
-API COnnect then invokes the Oauth Provider with an Introspect call, if the calls return a 200 (or active=true), then the Access Token is valid and API Connect can proceed.
+At runtime, the application, first get the token from the OAuth provider directly, not going through API Connect (this is a more secured approach since the credentials do not flow in API Connect), then the application invoke the API with the Access Token in an Authorization header as a Bearer.
+API Connect then invokes the OAuth Provider with an Introspect call, if the calls return a 200 (or active=true), then the Access Token is valid and API Connect can proceed.